ratracegrad/ecommerce-demo/README.md

 click on any product to get more information including pricing, reviews and rating.
 Users can select items and add them to their shopping cart

+## Import Data
+I have included a file ecommerce.zip in this repo.
+If you expand this zip file, it will create a new folder called ecommerce.
+Inside that folder will be 2 folders called cart and item.
+These 2 folders contain a mongodump of the 2 collections that I use in this ecommerce demo.
+If you do a mongoimport of these 2 dumps then you will have the same content that I have for this demo.

 ## Live Demonstration

 The E-commerce demo can be [viewed online here](https://jb-ecommerce-demo.herokuapp.com/).